 The size of the sensor inside a digital camera is one of the key determinants of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Canon 80D features an APS-C sensor and the Sony A7S II a full frame sensor.
 The sensor area in the A7S II is 151 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 In terms of underlying technology, both cameras are build around CMOS sensors.

 Despite having a smaller sensor, the Canon 80D offers a higher resolution of 24 megapixels, compared with 12 MP of the Sony A7S II.
 This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.75μm versus 8.40μm for the A7S II).
 However, it should be noted that the 80D is a somewhat more recent model (by 5 months) than the A7S II, and its sensor might have benefitted from technological advances during this time that partly offset its pixel-size disadvantage.